 About

 Isabel Sorrells (b.
-2001) is a Connecticut-based artist using oil painting and printmaking to investigate survival as an ongoing process of transformation.
+2001) is a Connecticut-based artist working across oil painting and printmaking to investigate survival as an ongoing process of transformation.

-Engaging with themes of beauty, desire, objectification, and violence, Isabel's paintings deconstruct and reconfigure images of plants, flowers, and her own body into ambiguous tangles of limbs and flesh, blurring lines between figurative and botanical forms to produce subjects that function as both embodied memories and living, autonomous creatures, resisting fixed identity.
-Simultaneously chaotic and controlled, her compositions reference elements of design and architecture, often employing symmetry and repetition to impose order upon fragmentation.
-Color plays a central role in Isabel's work; palettes drawn from photographs, environments, and objects tied to significant memories ground each painting in lived experience without restoring to explicit narrative illustration.
-Isabel's work seeks to reject the glorification of sexual violence and objectification of the nude female form in the Western canon, engaging instead with the role of women artists in the history of both figurative and still-life flower painting, their exclusion from the academic painting sphere, and their turn towards botanical illustration as an alternative entrypoint into art-making and academia.
-Drawing inspiration from her fascination with botanical evolution, her plant-human hybrid subjects (or ‘orchid monsters’) adapt in response to threat, using mimicry, visual cues, and physical defense structures to ward off predators.
+Exploring themes of beauty, desire, objectification, and violence, Isabel's paintings deconstruct and reconfigure images of plants, flowers, and her own body into ambiguous tangles of limbs and flesh, blurring lines between figurative and botanical forms to produce subjects that function as both embodied memories and living creatures, resisting fixed identity.
+Simultaneously chaotic and controlled, her compositions reference elements of design and architecture, often using symmetry and repetition to create order within fragmentation.
+Color palettes drawn from photographs, environments, and objects tied to significant memories ground each painting in lived experience without restoring to narrative illustration.
+Isabel's work rejects the glorification of sexual violence and objectification of the nude female form in the Western canon, engaging instead with the role of women artists in the history of both figurative and still-life flower painting, their exclusion from the academic painting sphere, and their turn towards botanical illustration as an alternative entrypoint into art and academia.
+Drawing inspiration from her interest in botanical evolution, her plant-human hybrid subjects (or ‘orchid monsters’) adapt in response to threat, using mimicry, visual cues, and physical defense structures to ward off predators.